oldscienceguy/PebbleSDR/README.md

 ##Installation
 Installation is easy, just unzip the files into a Pebble directory.
 Pebble does not install and does not depend on any other libraries being previously installed, everything is in the directory.
+The required OSX version is 10.7 or greater.
+Development and testing have been done on OSX 10.11.

 Files in the directory are: